Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Miss Hajipour showed me respect in every way, I really can’t praise her enough.
 I have suffered from hand pain for years, after she operated the relief has been life changing.
 So thank you Miss Hajipour, The Alexandra has a true gem.
 If everyone could receive the care and attention I have we would have a fabulous system.
 So thanks again Miss Hajipour you are a star.

 Patient at BMI The Alexandra Hospital, 27th February 2018.
-To read more reviews please click here.
+Read more reviews.

 Types of scars